tidyverse/googledrive/tests/testthat/_snaps/drive_fields.md

     Code
       out <- drive_fields(x, resource = "foo")
     Message <cliMessage>
       !
-Currently only fields for the files resource can be checked for validity.
+Currently only fields for the 'files' resource can be checked for validity.
         Nothing done.